h0st1le/PuffUAF/README.md

 This version of Puff, also known as PuffUAF, is supported by the University of Alaska Fairbanks, Geophysical Institute Remote Sensing group.
 It is licenced under the General Public License and is freely available from the website http://puff.images.alaska.edu (Site not available, checked on Jun.
 23. 2020)

 Original Author is this code is Rorik Peterson(rapeterson@alaska.edu), and I imported this to github to further fix the code.
-The fixed code should work on Ubuntu 20.04 LTS (WSL2)
+The fixed code should work on Ubuntu 20.04 LTS (WSL2).
+Changed code also works on Ubuntu 18.04 LTS.

 TODOs
 1. Remove depreciated codes